alexandresoro/ouca-backend/README.md

 This project provides an API to interact with these observations - add new elements, edit them and so on.
 This API is structured as a stateless microservice.
 It exposes a REST API and is agnostic of the integrator.

-This project also provides a web application that consumes the API and allows a user-friendly representation of the data.

 ## Prerequisites

 - _Node.js 22_ or later
 - _pnpm 9_ or later
-- PostgreSQL 15 or newer to store the data.
+- PostgreSQL 17 or newer to store the data.
 - A Redis instance used as temporary cache.
 - An OIDC provider to provide authentication services.